Wojtach/cblite-js-tests/README.md

 ## Overview

 This repository contains test files for validating the cblite-js TypeScript interface definitions against real-world use cases.
-It includes a Docker-based testing environment with Couchbase Server and Sync Gateway for synchronization testing.
+It includes a Docker-based testing environment with Couchbase Server and Sync Gateway for replicator tests.

 The tests are designed to be injected into and executed in the example app ([react-native example app](https://github.com/Couchbase-Ecosystem/cbl-reactnative/tree/main/expo-example), [ionic example app](https://github.com/Couchbase-Ecosystem/cbl-ionic/tree/main/example)) rather than through a traditional test runner.